 If you work in any field other than MT, you have probably had a massage at least once to help you cope with the difficulties of stressful life, work, family, society, etc. Is massage therapy an occupation without stress?
-Yahoo Finance may have called it a “low stress, high paying” career, but we challenge you to think again.
+Massage Therapy World called it a “low stress, high paying” career, but we challenge you to think again.

 Massage therapists deal with some obstacles that may sound bizarre to you, but require a different kind of patience.
 Is it a stressful job?
 It’s no cakewalk – there are a few ways in which MT’s themselves could use the rub-down they so kindly spend so much time offering others.